mj0stjo/mj0stjo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Affiliations.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Few things about me.

 profile:
   align: right